aws/aws-lc-rs/README.md

 Instead, you can use `Ed25519KeyPair::generate_pkcs8v1` for generating and `Ed25519KeyPair::from_pkcs8_maybe_unchecked` for parsing PKCS#8 v1.
 * When parsing fails, the `KeyRejected` response may differ from *ring*’s response on the same input.
+* The implementations for several functions use internally generated pseudo-randomness and ignore the provided `SecureRandom` parameter.
+These functions include: `Ed25519KeyPair::generate_pkcs8`, `EcdsaKeyPair::generate_pkcs8`, `EcdsaKeyPair::sign`, and `RsaKeyPair::sign`.

 ## Questions, Feedback and Contributing